scriptotek/alma-slipsomat/README.md

 This is a collection of the XSL files used to generate letters and slips in Alma, as customized by the University of Oslo Library.
-Included in this repo is also scripts for pulling and pushing the files to Alma using Selenium browser automation (since no API or other access method is available).
+Included in this repo are also scripts for pulling and pushing the files to Alma using Selenium browser automation (since no API or other access method is available).

 ## Configuration